How to Become a CEO: 9 Steps to Get You Into the Corner Office

 You can go straight into a graduate program after finishing your bachelor's degree, but many aspiring leaders accumulate real-world work experience before pursuing additional education.

-Conventional wisdom holds that the best way to prepare for a chief executive role is by getting an MBA from a well-ranked school.
-Around one-third of Fortune 100 CEOs have MBAs, many from elite institutions like Harvard Business School and the Wharton School at the University of Pennsylvania.2 Such Ivy League degrees are often highly regarded because of the selective and competitive nature of those programs.
+Conventional wisdom holds that getting an MBA from a well-ranked school is the best way to prepare for a chief executive role.
+Forbes stated in a 2019 article that 54% of Fortune 100 CEOs have MBAs — many from elite institutions like Harvard Business School and the Wharton School at the University of Pennsylvania.
+Such Ivy League degrees are often highly regarded because of those programs' selective and competitive nature.

 But not all company bosses have such illustrious pedigrees.
 In fact, Walmart CEO Doug McMillon, leader of the number one company on the Fortune 500 list, got his MBA from the University of Tulsa.
-And among a group of more than 2,000 CEOs across the U.S., only seven percent had an Ivy League degree.3 So you don't necessarily have to go to a top school to end up in the top job.
+And according to a book by consultants Elena L. Botelho and Kim R. Powell, among a group of more than 2,000 CEOs across the U.S., only seven percent had an Ivy League degree.
+So, you don't necessarily have to go to a top school to end up in the top job.

 If you're trying to decide whether a particular MBA program is right for you, consider these questions: